andrecamerino/Memory-Game/README.md

 5. **Winning Condition**:
    - The game ends when all pairs are matched.

 This project was inspired by [dcode's YouTube tutorial](https://youtu.be/bznJPt4t_4s).
-I have commented on every line of code that I haven't learned to use for this project, showing my understanding of the utilized code.
+I have commented on every line of code that I have learned to use for this project, showing my understanding of the utilized code.